Best Annuity Ratesto secure the highest

 the member.

-Where an individual is suffering from a critical illness, an
+Where an individual is suffering from a critical illness, they can enhance the pension income with an impaired

 can expect a detrimental impact on life expectancy.
 The pension

-income is considered by the Inland Revenue to be relevant
+income is considered by the HM Revenue & Customs to be relevant

 earnings and they will be taxed accordingly.